shauninman/MinUI/skeleton/BASE/README.txt

 RGB30

-MinUI is mean to be used with Moss installed on the SD card that goes into the left slot (labeled TF-OS) of the RGB30.
+MinUI is meant to be used with Moss installed on the SD card that goes into the left slot (labeled TF-OS) of the RGB30.
 Download and flash the latest version:

 	https://github.com/shauninman/Moss/releases/